awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-choose-race-type.md

 1. In **Garage** of the AWS DeepRacer console, build a new training agent configured with both stereo cameras and a LiDAR unit\.
 It is possible to train a relatively good model using only stereo camera against bot vehicles\.
 LiDAR helps reduce blind spots when the agent changes lanes\.
 Do not set the top speed too high\.
 A good starting point is 1 m/s\.

-1. To train for head\-to\-head racing against bot vehicles, start with two bot vehicles, set the bot's moving speed lower than your agent’s top speed \(e\.g\.
-0\.5 m/s if the agent's top speed is 1 m/s\), disable the lane\-changing option, and then choose the training agent you just created\.
+1. To train for head\-to\-head racing against bot vehicles, start with two bot vehicles\.
+Set the bot's moving speed lower than your agent’s top speed \(e\.g\.
+0\.5 m/s if the agent's top speed is 1 m/s\)\.
+Disable the lane\-changing option, and then choose the training agent you just created\.
 Use one of the reward function examples or make minimally necessary modifications, and then train for 3 hours\.
+Use the track that you will be racing on, or a track that closely resembles that track\.
+The **2019 Championship Cup** track is a simple track, which makes it a good choice for summit race preparation\.
 After the training is complete, evaluate the trained model on the same track\.

 1. For more challenging tasks, clone your trained model for a second head\-to\-head racing model\.
 Proceed to either experiment with more bot vehicles or enable lane\-changing options\.
 Start with slow lane\-changing operations at random intervals longer than 2 seconds\.
 You may also want to experiment with custom reward functions\.
 In general, your custom reward function logic can be similar to those for obstacle avoidance, if you don't take into consideration a balance between surpassing other vehicles and staying on track\.
 Depends on how good your previous model is, you may need to train another 3 to 6 hours\.
 Evaluate your models and see how the model performs\.